 M.Sc. by Thesis

-Outside of academics, I enjoy being involved in the Guelph community.
-I have worked as a member of Residence Life Staff since 2015, and was also involved with Admissions Services, Interhall Council, and the Animal Biology Student Association.
-I'm currently on the Animal Biosciences Graduate Student Council, and in my spare time I enjoy volunteering with a local animal clinic and the University of Guelph's Foal Watch Team.
+Outside of academics, I enjoy being involved in the University of Guelph community.
+I have been active in student government, as a member of the Animal Biology Student Association during my undergraduate degree, and the Animal Biosciences Graduate Student Council, currently.
+I have also worked with Residence Life Staff since 2015, aiding first year students in their transition to university.
+In my spare time, I enjoy volunteering with a local animal clinic and the University of Guelph's Foal Watch Team.
 After completing my Masters, I hope to continue exploring research opportunities in animal nutrition with potential links to animal health and behaviour.